vaib-dev/Courses/7-scrum-master-role/4-team-building.md

 With so many people working remotely now, Talking about Virtual Team building activities make sense, so here are different activities that you can use with your team.

-### 1. Two truths and a lie
+### 1. Two Truths and a Lie

 This activity you can do at the start of a virtual meeting to create quick, personal connections with your co-workers.\
 Two truths and one lie is a classic icebreaker activity.
 Each team member presents three statements about themselves: two truths and one that is false.
 The team can then take turns to recognize what’s true and what the lie is.
 After everyone has guessed, the speaker reveals their lie.
 To make the game even more fun, add some healthy competition with a points system that’s recorded digitally or by the manager with a pen and paper.
 The person with the most correct guesses will grab the win!

-### 2. Community Coffee Breaks

-A community coffee break is an easy but effective way to catch up with your team members.
-Schedule a 15-minutes period every day or week when folks on your team can join a video chat held via your team management software.\
-Use those 15 minutes to enjoy a cup of coffee and talk.
-Your conversations can be work-related or they can be purely for fun and entertainment, just like they might be if you were having a coffee break at the office together.

-### 3. Building a storyline
+### 2. Building a Storyline

 Everyone loves a good story, right?
-Building a storyline is one of the oldest and most fun team building activities.
+Building a storyline is one of the oldest and most fun team building activities.\
 Here’s how it goes, step by step: Get the entire group to virtually “form a circle” on a video call and start the process like this: The first person begins the story with one opening sentence and another incomplete one.
 For example: “On Mark’s first day at his awesome new job, his car broke down.
 At first, he felt helpless, but then he…” \
 The next individual completes the previous line and adds another incomplete sentence.
 This way, each member of the team contributes until everyone has had a turn.
 Aim to develop a comprehensive story structure by the end of the game!
 Not only does building a storyline force teams to use their creative juices, it also helps them listen to each other and improve team cooperation.
 The best part?
 These collaborative and listening skills are the building blocks for clear and effective communication in a remote team!

+### 3. Community Coffee Breaks

+A community coffee break is an easy but effective way to catch up with your team members.
+Schedule a 15-minutes period every day or week when folks on your team can join a video chat held via your team management software.\
+Use those 15 minutes to enjoy a cup of coffee and talk.
+Your conversations can be work-related or they can be purely for fun and entertainment, just like they might be if you were having a coffee break at the office together.

 ## Making High Performing Teams